CyanoFresh/TI81-queue-bot/README.md

 ## Features

 - [x] Randomized Queue
-- [x] Authorization - only specified chat_ids can manage queues
+- [x] Persistence - save and load queues from json database file
 - [x] Stickers - reply with stickers (triggered by name or random) for fun (java = держи жабу)
-- [x] Persistence - save and load queues from json database file
+- [x] Authentication by chat_id for admin and users commands
-- [x] WebHooks - CPU and network optimizations
+- [x] Telegram WebHooks - CPU and network optimization
 - [x] /done command for users
 - [x] Use Telegram's inline buttons for navigation
+- [ ] Better architecture - separate index.js into smaller files
+- [ ] Use `telegraf/micro` for lambda-like services
+- [ ] KPI rozklad parser
-- [ ] User list corresponds to chat (not only TI-81 students list can be used)
+- [ ] Universal students list

+You can help by submitting a PR

 ## Installation